 As you can see, one process is shorter, less expensive and requires less difficult procedures.
 This is the benefit of an uncontested divorce in Texas.

-3. How long does uncontested divorce take in Tarrant County, Texas?
+3. How long does uncontested divorce take in Texas?

 There is no requirement that a divorce must resolve that quickly.
 It is better to have an uncontested divorce built on solid terms and include a well written divorce decree than rush the process.

-4. What happens in a Fort Worth uncontested divorce with child?
+4. What happens in a Texas uncontested divorce with children?

 Some family courts in Texas require the standard possession order in the Texas Family Code to appear in the divorce decree.
 The Tarrant County family courts do not, especially if the parties hired uncontested divorce attorneys to draft the divorce decree.